|You are here: Main / Human Resources / Appeal Procedures|

 FILING OF APPEAL

-A person has 20 calendar days, from the date notification of adverse action taken by the mayor, the director or appointing authority (hereinafter Employer) was sent, to file a written appeal to the Civil Service Commission.
-(The written appeal must be filed on the proper form as supplied by the Commission.
-Request for proper forms may be made by phone, 768-8504, or e-mail, email@example.com.
-Proper forms are also available at the front counter of the Department of Human Resources,
+A person has 20 calendar days, from the date notification of the adverse action taken by the mayor, the director or appointing authority (hereinafter Employer) was sent, to file a written appeal to the Civil Service Commission.
+(The written appeal must be filed on the Petition of Appeal form as supplied by the Commission.
+Request for the form may be made by phone at 768-8504, or by e-mail at email@example.com or downloaded from the website at www.honolulu.gov, listed under the Department of Human Resources, Civil Service Commission section.
+The Petition of Appeal form is also available at the front counter of the Department of Human Resources,

 A petition of appeal submitted to the Commission beyond the 20-calendar day period shall be deemed untimely and shall not be considered by the Commission.